 Effective marketing campaigns focus on creating content that benefits your audience.
 You can't spend your marketing career creating humorous videos for the sake of bringing attention to your brand.
 You need to be prepared to think critically and analyze the needs of your target audience.
 What do they want?
 What are they confused about?
 How can you best serve them while serving your business?
 Answer one of these questions correctly, and your content will naturally become viral.

 The negative connotation surrounding "marketer," "public relations professional," etc. is pretty pervasive.
-But that doesn't mean it's okay to live up to those standards.
+But that doesn't mean it's okay to act out these stereotypes.
 Don't lose your morals and ethics when you graduate -- they need to be omnipresent in your marketing career.
 And yes, it is possible to create marketing that people actually like.

-13. There's more to marketing than big brands and agencies.
+12) Marketing is more than big brands and agencies.

 Yes, you can work at a marketing agency.
 And yes, you could work for a big brand like Nissan or Pepsi.
 But there are SO many more options.
 What about working in-house at technology company?
 A small business?
 A hospital?
 Just because your professors only talk about the campaigns big brands have executed, doesn't mean those are the only marketing jobs out there.